|Date of Issue||01/11/2019|

 Agree the adjustment with the Quality Assurance Department

-The centre contact must take responsibility for demonstrating the implementation and recording of adjustments to assessments for monitoring by TQUK or the regulatory authorities.
+The Training Provider contact must take responsibility for demonstrating the implementation and recording of adjustments to assessments for monitoring by TQUK or the regulatory authorities.

 Qualification Specific Information